Klemek/gitblog-data/2019/08/20/index.md

 Computing data...
 (ETA: 10 min)
 ```

-You kill it again, there must be a mistake somewhere ... but you find nothing.
+You kill it again, there must be a mistake somewhere... but you find nothing.

 You understand quickly that, as the percentage goes, the time it takes increase as well like this:

 ![](graph0.svg)
-*The verticale scale is in seconds here...*
+*The vertical scale is in seconds here...*

 As you can see, the simple time indicator wasn't enough for this task.

-First, we need to acknowledge the shape of the time-cost: a trapezoid.
+First, we need to acknowledge the shape of the time-cost function: a trapezoid.

 ## Area of a trapezoid function

 ![](graph2.svg)

-It's a simple function as: $f(x)=ax+b$
+It's a simple function like: $f(x)=ax+b$
-But we need to calculate it's area.
+But we need to calculate its area.

 $$\left\{\begin{matrix}
 x=0\Leftrightarrow y=K_{0}